LLNL/deepopt/docs/user_guide/tutorial.md

 ## Tutorial: Using neural network surrogates

-One of the powerful features of deepopt is the ability to use neural network surrogates in place of Gaussian process surrogates during optimization.
-In this tutorial, we'll repeat the [Getting Started](./index.md#getting-started-with-deepopt) example, but using neural networks in place of Gaussian process.
+One of the powerful features of DeepOpt is the ability to use neural network surrogates in place of Gaussian process surrogates during optimization.
+In this tutorial, we'll repeat the [Getting Started](../index.md#getting-started-with-deepopt) example, but using neural networks in place of Gaussian process.
 One key difference is the need for a neural network configuration file that specifies the network architecture, activation functions, and a few other parameters.
 We'll describe these in detail as we move along.

 ### Create the initial data
-Just as in [Getting Started](./index.md#getting-started-with-deepopt), we'll put some initial data in a `sims.npz` file
+Just as in [Getting Started](../index.md#getting-started-with-deepopt), we'll put some initial data in a `sims.npz` file

 ```py title="generate_simulation_inputs.py" linenums="1"
 import torch